 Perez, S. (Dec.
 20, 2021).
 YouTube TV settles its contract dispute with Disney, credits customers \$15.
 TechCrunch.
-As an aside, that Google's YouTube TV has a subscription price tag of \$64.99, or CDN\$81.50, for a sion dispute that regulators have dealt with in the context of cable television for half-a-century.
-More such disputes should be expected, with potentially very harmful consequences for smaller services and rights holders, especially.
+As an aside, that Google's YouTube TV has a subscription price tag of \$64.99, or CDN\$81.50, for a bundle of 85 television channels bears a striking resemblance to the traditional cable package, thereby girding the case being made here about the convergence between these two markets/services.